ftigeot/Corylus/xsl-stylesheets/README.txt

 How this works:

-- Important parts of the document is first written in XML format (content only, no style)
+- Important parts of the document are first written in XML format (content only, no style)

 - This first XML description is then converted to a FO document with the